A few things simply make a bride feel like a bride:

 Today I want to focus on the last point in the list above: the bridal veil.
 Specifically, how to choose a complimentary veil length for your beautiful gown — the one you spent countless hours scouring bridal stores!

-There are many different options when it comes to buying your veil: from length to material, and trims to embellishment; It can be overwhelming to know where to start.
+There are many different options when it comes to buying your veil.
+Things like length, material, , trims , or embellishment mean it can be overwhelming to know where to start.

 The decision to buy one veil over another really comes down to how much you want to jazz up or soften the look of your wedding dress.
 With that in mind, I have put together a complete guide to wedding veil lengths to help you choose the perfect one for your big day.